openconfig/featureprofiles/feature/qos/otg_tests/ingress_police_nhg/README.md

 ## Summary

-Use the gRIBI applied ip entries from TE-18.1 gRIBI.
+Use the gRIBI applied IP entries from TE-18.1 gRIBI.
 Configure an ingress scheduler to police traffic using a 1 rate, 2 color policer.
 Configure a classifier to match traffic on a next-hop-group.
 Apply the configuration to a VLAN on an aggregate interface.
 Send traffic to validate the policer.